RubenDillon/tanzu/tap7/readme.md

 10. Do the same with the "Tanzu App Accelerator Extension for Visual Studio Code"
 11. Once deployed configure tap-gui.latamteam.name as the TAP GUI URL
+12. Review VS.Code to use an Extension to connect Gitlab and login

 Using VS Code to deploy and iterate the example